xbard-C42/NeuroNote/README.md

     *   Direct REST API calls for OpenAI, Anthropic, and Ollama
 *   **Persistence**: Browser `localStorage` is used to save settings and accessibility preferences.
 The project data is currently stored in a mock database in memory.

-## 💼 Licensing & Business Model

-This project uses an **Open Core** model.

-*   **The Core Application**: The fundamental features of this application are open-source under the **Apache License 2.0**.
-We believe the core tools for cognitive accessibility should be transparent and available to the community.
-You are free to inspect, modify, and self-host this core version.
-*   **Future "Pro" Features**: We plan to develop advanced, proprietary features (such as team collaboration, advanced integrations, and premium AI capabilities) that will be available as part of a future paid SaaS offering.

-This model allows us to build a sustainable business while fostering an open and trusting relationship with our user community.

 ## 🤝 Contributing